HNStaggs/AB-Test-Case/README.md

 - **Data**: All data is synthetic and created with algorithms.
 - **Methods**: Univariate A/B Testing, Quantitative Analysis.

-### Research Questions
+### Research Questions & Hypotheses
-1. Which website layout leads to higher order frequency?
+1. Which website layout leads to higher sale conversion?
+   -Null hypothesis: There is no difference in order frequency between the two website versions.
+   -Alternative hypothesis: There is a difference in order frequency between the two website versions.
-2. Which website layout is more efficient for customers?
+2. Which website layout is more efficient, in terms of time spent on website, for customers?
+   -Null hypothesis: There is no difference in site navigation time between the two website versions.
+   -Alternative hypothesis: There is a difference in site navigation time between the two website versions.

 ### Success Metrics
 - Primary: Sale conversion rate
-- Secondary: Website engagement time
+- Secondary: Website navigation time

 ## 🔍 Research Design
 ### Test Variations